-The City of Pratt’s Electrical distribution department maintains and operates over 50 miles of distribution lines providing electrical power to 4200 meters in a service area reaching 5 miles north and 8 miles east of the city limits .
+The City of Pratt’s Electrical distribution department maintains and operates over 150 miles of distribution lines providing electrical power to 4,200 meters in a service area reaching 7 miles north and 8 miles east of the City limits.

-The distribution department has 11 employees.
-The training program used is four categories; each consisting of nine sections that require a pass rate of 80% or better and demonstrates competency of the job knowledge of that section.
+The distribution department has 10 employees with a combined 99 years of experience (9 years on average).
+The training program used is four categories, each consisting of nine sections that require a pass rate of 80% or better and demonstrates competency of the job knowledge of that section.
 Each category generally requires one year of study and on the job training.
-All employees are expected to complete the training program, and at completion the employee receives a journeyman lineman certificate.
-This journeyman certificate is highly sought-after by large independently owned utilities.
+All employees are expected to complete the training program and, at completion, the employee receives a journeyman lineman certificate.
+This journeyman certificate is highly sought after by large, independently owned utilities.

-The City of Pratt has been a member of the KMEA mutual aid program since its inception in 2002.
+The City of Pratt has been a member of the Kansas Mutual Aid Program (KS MAP) for the last several years.
 Mutual aid is recognized by FEMA as an emergency response group allowing for the time and material consumed to be reimbursed to the City of Pratt from the State and Federal governments.

 A rotational, two man tree trimming crew keeps trees trimmed out of the main distribution feeders and main secondary feeders to help reduce power outages during storms.